-- See Chapter 3 for detailed information on jumpers, I/O ports and JF1 front panel connections. - "∎" indicates the location of "Pin 1". - Jumpers/LED Indicators not indicated are for testing only.
-The components that are not documented are reserved for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
+- See Chapter 2 for detailed information on jumpers, I/O ports and JF1 front panel connections. - "■" indicates the location of "Pin 1". - Jumpers/LED Indicators/connectors/headers not indicated are for testing only.
+Components not documented are reserved for internal testing only. - Use only the correct type of onboard CMOS battery as specified by the manufacturer.
 Do not install the onboard battery upside down to avoid possible explosion.